Expanding outside your home market? Make sure you’re aware of translation’s golden rule

 There are some languages where it may not be possible to use a native translator.
 I’m thinking particularly ‘smaller’, often non-European languages.
 But you should always make sure the output is checked by a native speaker.

 In this case, a non-native translator may be the best choice.
 But do make sure you check out their credentials.
 For instance, if they have passed a rigorous exam like the Chartered Institute of Linguist’s Diploma in Translation into their non-native language then they’re probably the real deal.

 My sister-in-law is one such rebel.
 A native Japanese speaker, she translates patents from Japanese to English.
 The subject matter is so technical that native English translators in this field are near inexistent.
 It also follows strict formulae and rules and is checked thoroughly by native English proofreaders.
 Needless to say, she leaves the marketing material to the native English speakers!

 Documents for company internal use (although not your staff newsletter!), and one-off interactions such as email replies can get away with non-native translations.
-After all, no one expects hotel staff to speak 100% error-free English.
-That would be pretty arrogant.

 But a client newsletter, company website, or brochure, where the objective is to get customers to part with cool hard cash?
 Play it safe, protect your brand, and use a native translator.